kirkmadera/mage2_vagrant/README.md

 6. Add your Magento Connect authentication credentials to the global composer auth.json:

   * Open or create the file `~/.composer/auth.json`
-  * Add the Magento Connect authentication credentials (if you don't have any, please check [here](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html) on how to create them):
+  * Add the Magento Connect authentication credentials (if you have not already, follow this guide to [create your Magento Connect authentication keys](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html)):

   ```json
   {